 But if a VPN leaks your IP address, then there’s no point in using one at all, because this represents a failure to hide your identity online.

 Therefore, it is important to subscribe to only those VPNs which have proven their ability to keep your IP and DNS protected.
+Curious to find out if your VPN is suffering from leaks?
+Make sure you read the complete how to test VPN connection for leaks guide.

 Top-of-the-line VPN services are generally equipped with dedicated features that prevent your IP from leaking.